Table of Contents

 When to Issue a Credit Note?

 A credit note will be given if an invoice has to be changed.
 This might also occur if the customer makes changes to the order after the invoice has been created.
 It is sometimes necessary to revise or reprint an invoice; in such cases, a credit note is quite helpful.
+A credit note is to be reissued with the amount of the invoice already paid in case of damaged goods, incorrect products, or returned products due to any other reason.

 If a credit note is given to be applied to a future invoice, it must reference the original invoice.
 Credited invoices must not be removed under any circumstances.
 This is the primary justification for using a credit note.
-Contrary to popular belief, credit notes are not the same as cashback.
+Contrary to popular belief, they are not the same as cashback.
 It means the customer may utilize the credit for future transactions.
-Only the vendor may issue a credit note.
+Only the vendor may issue a credit balance note.

 Issue Unlimited Credit Notes To Your Customer